benz2012/PortfolioWebsite/src/copy/WorkTypes.md

 Categorical tags on this site navigate you to a page where you can view my work related to that category.
-They represent the areas of skill I am most passionate about, and help tell a broader story than any one project could.
+They represent the areas of skill I am most passionate about, and reveal the breadth of my interest within each.